highsolutions/Standards/Git.md

 	git bisect reset
 	git rebase -i SHA^

-Where *SHA* means here SHA of commit with bug.
+*SHA* means here SHA of commit with bug.
 Editor will open and this will be the last commit on the list.
 Use *edit* operation and amend commit.
 Done!

 ## Aliases for popular complex commands